If You're Planning Your Wedding

 Wait to publicly post your congratulations.

 If the couple hasn’t made the announcement, then you shouldn’t spill the big news for them.

 It’s exciting when you’re the first to find out your best friend or sister is getting married, but hold off on the public congrats until they’re ready to share the news themselves.
 They might be waiting for an important reason (like they haven’t even told their parents yet), and there could be hard feelings involved if others find out they weren’t in the know first.

 Private message any wedding planning questions.

 It can be awkward for the couple’s other Facebook friends who weren’t invited.

 If you want to discuss wedding plans with the bride or groom, it’s polite to do it in a private way.
 The couple may have hundreds of Facebook friends who aren’t on the invite list, and it’s not fair if each and every detail comes up on their news feed.
 Brides especially love to share wedding planning details, and she’ll appreciate a friendly ear to listen if you call to find out how it’s going.
 This is a busy time for the couple too, so don’t be offended if they don’t keep you up to date on every single detail.

 But respect their request if they ask you not to post photos before they do.

-It’s great that you want to show what a great wedding the couple threw and Instagram the cake and the flowers.
-Some couples may want to wait to share photographic details of the wedding until they have photos from their professional photographer, so you should respect their choice.
+It’s great that you want to show what an amazing wedding the couple threw, and Instagram the cake and the flowers.
+But some couples may want to wait to share photographic details of the wedding until they have photos from their professional photographer, so you should respect their choice.
 If you’re worried about whether you’re in the clear with posting photos, then wait until a close friend or family member of the couple does so first.
-Then you’ll know if it’s okay to post away!
+Then you’ll know it’s okay to post away.